walakaka77/test-doc-site/index.markdown

 ## Background
 So, repeating what I mentioned above -- just your everyday joe trying to make it in life, stuck in the rat race.
 Having been in the professional world for 5 years, there has been an intense focus of `trying to make it`.
 Most of my hours are spent on work, and some would say I neglected my personal life.

-But sad to say, change is the only constant.
-And I've recently:
+But as the saying goes, change is the only constant.
+For me specifically, these are recent yet massive changes to my life:

 1. Shifted into a new home
 2. Gotten a new dog
 3. And to top it off, my wife has spun off her own business

-These changes (not been there for very long), forced me to reprioritize my time and focus away from professional work.
-Resulting in less time for activities that gain you experience such as:
+These changes have not been there for very long, but it did force me to reprioritize my time and focus away from professional work.
+As such, I am no longer able to focus 150% of my energy into a narrow domain:
 - Learning on the job
-- Obtaining certifications
+- Upskilling by obtaining professional certifications
-- Completing tasks to achieve deliverables

 And that is why I created this blog!
 In the spirit of `trying to make it` in life lol -- I have decided to share my life experiences, so that I can capture all these off the job skillsets that I am picking up.
 Also, being lackluster in my social media presence, this might perhaps make up for that digital footprint in the internet or interweb etc.

 There has also been a big push for documentation at my workplace lately, so I'll start by documenting my life.

+As a software delivery, the idea is to be a skilled generalist anyway -- so there are definitely benefits to expanding my perceived skillset haha!

-As a project manager, I have a plan for this blog.
-And as a project manager, I also know that the plan normally never works.
-But nevertheless, failing to plan is planning to fail - so here is my plan:
+As a software delivery manager, have created an implementation plan for this blog.
+Unfortunately, my experience also tells me that things never go according to plan.
+But referencing another saying, `failing to plan is planning to fail` - so here is my plan:

 ## The Plan for my Blog
 A short breakdown of how this blog is planned to be structured: